VCG/compresso/README.md

 Make sure you specify the correct path to the data.
 The data itself can be found here:

-- AC3: <http://www.openconnectomeproject.org/kasthuri11> Kasthuri et al.: Saturated reconstruction of a volume of neocortex.
-Cell (2015)
+- AC3: <http://www.openconnectomeproject.org/kasthuri11> _(Kasthuri et al. Saturated reconstruction of a volume of neocortex.
+Cell 2015.)_
 - CREMI: <http://www.cremi.org>
-- CYL: <http://www.openconnectomeproject.org/kasthuri11> Kasthuri et al.: Saturated reconstruction of a volume of neocortex.
-Cell (2015)
+- CYL: <http://www.openconnectomeproject.org/kasthuri11> _(Kasthuri et al. Saturated reconstruction of a volume of neocortex.
+Cell 2015.)_
 - MRI: This is an unpublished dataset.
 Once it's available we will link it here.

 ### Results for Cylinder